The Seed of Seva

 Dr. Grasset introduced the group to Dr. G. Venkataswamy, a retired eye surgeon in India known as "Dr. V" who was just setting out to fulfill his vision of making cataract surgery as "ubiquitous as McDonalds," and therefore affordable to the poor.
 That was the beginning of Seva's partnership in the high-volume eye clinic that would become the internationally known Aravind Eye Care Systems.

-Since then, Seva programs have helped 5 million people regain their sight.
-In just the past year, Seva's Sight Program has provided one million people with vital eye care services worldwide.
+Since then, Seva programs have helped 57 million people see clearly again.
+In just the past year, Seva's Sight Program has provided 2.8 million people with vital eye care services worldwide.